Maria Schell: Affair with Glenn Ford

 Schell admitted to carrying on a passionate love affair with Glenn Ford in 1960 on location of their film Cimarron.
-Ford’s son Peter confirmed her story in his 2011 biography Glenn Ford: A Life.
+Ford's son Peter confirmed her story in his 2011 biography Glenn Ford: A Life.
 In 1981, Schell gave Ford a dachshund puppy which he named Bismarck.
 The dog became his favorite and a constant source of comfort for him in his later years when he became ill and bedridden.
-After the dog’s death, he had it cremated and requested that its ashes be buried with him upon his death, which they were when Ford died in 2006.
+After the dog's death, he had it cremated and requested that its ashes be buried with him upon his death, which they were when Ford died in 2006.

 Death

 Maria Schell's last years were overshadowed by her ill health.
 She attempted suicide in 1991, and suffered repeated strokes.
+A TV documentary in 1997 by "Lebensläufe" describes her career and shows a recent interview on the subject.
 Her final public appearance was at the premiere of her brother Maximilian's documentary film My Sister Maria (2002); both were awarded the Bambi Award for their work.

-Schell lived reclusively in the remote village of Preitenegg, Carinthia in the Austrian Alps until her death from pneumonia on 26 April 2005, aged 79.
+Schell lived reclusively in the remote village of Preitenegg, Carinthia, in the Austrian Alps until her death from pneumonia on 26 April 2005, aged 79.
 Upon her death, her brother released a statement, stating in part: "Towards the end of her life, she suffered silently, and I never heard her complain.
 I admire her for that.
 Her death might have been for her a salvation.
 But not for me.
 She is irreplaceable."